 The Swoon Theory

 This theory claims that Jesus did not die but was just unconscious when he was put in the tomb.
 When he revived, he came out of the tomb and was seen alive by his disciples.

 Since Jesus had been whipped before his crucifixion and then spent agonizing hours hanging on a cross meant to kill him, it is unlikely that he survived.
-Before taking Jesus’ body down from the cross a soldier thrust a sword into Jesus’ side and blood and water poured out.
-His body is placed in a tomb where there was little air and no food or water for three days.
+Before taking Jesus’ body down from the cross a soldier thrust a sword into Jesus’ side to make sure he was dead and blood and water poured out.
+His body was placed in a tomb where there was little air and no food or water for three days.
 If Jesus was not dead and merely revived was he able to move the heavy stone at the entrance or did someone else move it?
 If this theory were true, Jesus would need a lot of care after leaving the tomb.
-If he did recover would he not eventually be seen and recognized by others?
+If he did recover would he not eventually be seen for years after and recognized by others?
 The Gospel accounts say that after his resurrection, Jesus only appeared to those who believed he was the Messiah.
 And if this theory is true, when did he die?
-One day there would be a dead Jesus and if someone discovered the body, the game would be up!
+One day there would be a dead Jesus and if someone discovered the body then, the game would be up!

 The Hallucination Theory

 This theory proposes that the followers of Jesus so much wanted to believe that he was not dead and that he had risen, that they had visions of him after his death and burial.
 In their stressful mental state and knowing that Jesus said ‘he would return’ they were susceptible to having hallucinations.
 It is true that people have had this type of vision after the death of a family member or close friend, however, it is unusual for many people to have the same vision.
 As well, normally visions do not last as long as the appearances of Jesus did .
 And why did the visions end abruptly?
 Luke reports that Jesus ascended to heaven and after that no one saw him again.